Maria Hill: 2010s–2020s storylines

 Following the apparent death of Fury, she was appointed commander, then acting director, and finally director of S.H.I.E.L.D. following Daisy Johnson's actions that involved the Secret Avengers invading A.I.M.
 Island.

-During the "Avengers: Standoff!" storyline, Hill and S.H.I.E.L.D. have established Pleasant Hill, a super villain prison designed to resemble a gated community.
-While working at Pleasant Hill, Hill operates as the Mayor of Pleasant Hills.
-A training video for the S.H.I.E.L.D. cadets working there showed that she and the S.H.I.E.L.D. scientists have used reality-warping technology derived from the Cosmic Cube called "Kobik" as a demonstration was used, with Graviton being transformed into mild-mannered Pleasant Hill chef Howie Howardson.
+During the "Avengers: Standoff!" storyline, Hill and S.H.I.E.L.D. establish Pleasant Hill, a super villain prison designed to resemble a gated community.
+Hill and the S.H.I.E.L.D. scientists have used reality-warping technology derived from Kobik, a Cosmic Cube, to make the inmates into harmless civilians.
 Rogers is brought before Hill, telling her of the knowledge that the Kobik project was not disposed of.
-Hill presented the inhabitants of Pleasant Hill to Rogers: she mentions that the citizens are reformed supervillains.
-When Rogers demanded to know where were the Cosmic Cube fragments used for Kobik, she revealed the eerie little girl who was the fragments of the Cosmic Cube that have taken the form of a near-omnipotent child.

-Following the "Civil War II" storyline, Hill was later seen being kidnapped by Diablo who attempted to extract the security code clearances for all the active helicarriers and the Triskelion, when she was rescued by Victor Von Doom.

-During the "One World Under Doom" storyline, Maria Hill approaches the heroes on rescue efforts following the fight against Dormammu.
-She states to everyone that Doctor Doom is hiding something big and it will take everyone they got to get to it.
+When Rogers demands to know where Kobik's fragments are, Hill reveals that Kobik has taken a humanoid form.

 Powers and abilities

-Maria Hill is an extremely effective commander, leader, tactician, and military strategist.
-She is a highly skilled martial artist and hand-to-hand fighter, as well as being a proficient marksman and armed combatant.
+Maria Hill is a commander, leader, tactician, and military strategist.
+She is a martial artist and hand-to-hand fighter, as well as being a proficient marksman and armed combatant.